LxiStandard/LxiStandard.github.io/site/schemas.md

 versions of those schemas.

-For details on the APIs, the schemas, and their use, see the LXI API Extended Function here.
+For details on the APIs, the schemas, and their use, see the LXI API Extended Function specification for the LXI generations 1.6 and newer at [LXI Specifications](specifications.html).

 The schemas are in XSD format and do not return formatted HTML pages.